Access Denied Error 0×80070005 message when initializing TPM for Bitlocker

 image

-At first you must select the Allow Agent option.
+At first you must select the Allow Data Recovery Agent option.
 This option should be selected by default, but since this option is what makes the entire key recovery process possible, it is important to verify that the option is enabled.

 Next, you will enable the Omit Recovery Option From The BitLocker Setup Wizard option.
 This prevents users from saving or printing their own copies of the recovery key.